 What is the Community Foundation of Greater Greensboro?

 Founded in 1983, Community Foundation of Greater Greensboro is a charitable organization dedicated to strengthening the community for present and future generations.
 With over $160 million in charitable assets and more than 700 charitable funds under management, CFGG promotes philanthropy by addressing emerging community issues, managing permanent endowments, and working with individuals, families, corporations, private foundations, and nonprofit organizations in achieving their charitable objectives.
 The Future Fund is but one example of the Community Foundation’s impact in our community.

 How big is the Ann Lineweaver Future Fund Endowment?

-At the end of 2013, the endowment was valued at over $1,200,000 in cash and pledges.
+The endowment is valued at $1.26 million.
 We achieved our initial fundraising goal in 2009, celebrating ten years!

 How is the Future Fund governed?